Contribution to Global Health

 Countermeasures to Antimicrobial Resistance (AMR) and Initiatives for Appropriate Use of Antibiotics

-HIV/AIDS, tuberculosis, and malaria, the three major infectious diseases, are global problems that cannot be solved by one country alone and that need international cooperation to address them.
-Sumitomo Dainippon Pharma supports the initiatives for eradication of malaria in a few countries in Asia and Africa.
+HIV/AIDS, tuberculosis, and malaria, the three major infectious diseases, are global problems that cannot be solved by one country alone and which need international cooperation to address them.
+Sumitomo Dainippon Pharma is working on research and development of malaria vaccines in collaboration with Ehime University and global organization PATH, and supports the initiatives for eradication of malaria in several countries in Asia and Africa.
 The Company has cooperated with NPOs, local governments and communities to provide insecticide-treated mosquito nets, rapid diagnostic test kits for malaria, and educational activities in Zambia, Tanzania, and Indonesia, as well as advocacy initiatives for public awareness of Malaria in Japan.

 Participation in the Global Health Innovative Technology Fund (GHIT Fund)